IMXNOOBX/cs2-external-esp/README.md

 ## Showcase

-> !
-Click to go to the video
+> Click the picture below to go to the showcase video

 [![Cs2ESP](.github/showcase.png)](https://youtu.be/3WHHLUyHyzA)